 Don’t let fear keep you from experiencing the joy and freedom of traveling solo just because you’re a woman.
 You can do this and I’m here to help.

-I’ll share with you 10 solo travel safety tips I use during my travels and adventures.
+I’ll share with you 10 safety tips for safe travel I use during my travels and adventures.

 Share the address and location of where I’m staying with multiple people.